-In the second section of the Groundwork of the Metaphysics of Morals, Immanuel Kant introduces the idea of imperatives, that is, commands that apply to rational beings like us with a free will.
-In particular, Kant introduces the idea of a categorical imperative: a command that holds for all rational beings regardless of their subjective desires, inclinations, and appetites.
-The categorical imperative discussed by Kant in this reading states that a person's actions are right if and only if the maxim it is based upon is such that it treats all people as ends in themselves and not merely as means to whatever ends the agent may have.
-According to Kant, this is the essence of respect for a person.
+In the second section of the Groundwork of the Metaphysics of Morals, Immanuel Kant introduces the idea of imperatives, that is, commands that apply to a rational being with a free will.
+In particular, Kant introduces the idea of a categorical imperative which holds for all rational beings regardless of their subjective desires, inclinations, and appetites.
+The categorical imperative states that a person's actions are right if and only if the maxim it is based upon is such that it treats all people as ends in themselves and not merely as means to whatever ends the agent may have.
+The two case studies from Joanne Ciulla provide examples where disrespectful behavior by men towards women suggest violations of this categorical imperative.